-Name Range Default Description CBFP LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 1: On Set mode of CBF block.
+Name Range Default Description CBFP LN mode 1. ()n Set mode of CBF block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 CBFP force status to 0: Normal 1: Start 2: ReTrip 3: CBFP 4: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Measurement side 1: Side 1 2: Side 2 1: Side 1 Defines which current measurement module is used by the function.

-The setting parameters I{set} and IO{set} control the pick-up and the activation of the current-dependent CBFP function.
+The setting parameters $I{set}$ and $IO{set}$ control the pick-up and the activation of the current-dependent CBFP function.
 They define the minimum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} or the IO{set} and the measured magnitude IO{set} for each of the three phases and the selected residual current input.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
+The function constantly calculates the ratio between the $I{set}$ or the $IO{set}$ and the measured magnitude $(I_m)$ for each of the three phases and the selected residual current input.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
 The setting value is common for all measured phases.
-When the IO{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+When the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

 Table.
-4.4.8 - 97.
+5.4.8 - 94.
 Operating mode and input signals selection.

-Name Range Step Default Description lOInput 0: Not in use 1: I01 2: I02 3: I0Calc - 0: Not in use Selects the residual current monitoring source, which can be either from the two separate residual measurements (I01 and I02) or from the phase current's calculated residual current.
-Actmode 0: Current only 1: DO only 2: Signals only 3: Current and DO 4: Current or DO 5: Current and signals 6: Current or signals 7: Signals and DO 8: Signals or DO 9: Current or DO or signals 10: Current and DO and Signals - 0: Current only Selects the operating mode.
+Name Range Step Default Description IC )Input 0: Not in use 1: I01 2: I02 3: I0Calc - 0: Not in use Selects the residual current monitoring source, which can be either from the two separate residual measurements (I01 and I02) or from the phase current's calculated residual current.

+Name Range Step Default Description Actmode 0: Current only 1: DO only 2: Signals only 3: Current and DO 4: Current or DO 5: Current and signals 6: Current or signals 7: Signals and DO 8: Signals or DO 9: Current or DO or signals 10: Current and DO and Signals - 0: Current only Selects the operating mode.
 The mode can be dependent on current measurement, binary signal status, output relay status ("DO"), or a combination of the three.

-Name Range Step Default Description I {set} 0.0140.00×I n 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
+Name Range Step Default Description I set 0.0140.00×I n 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.
-I0 {set} 0.00540.000×I n 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
+10 set 0.00540.000×I n 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.